 Alternatively, we can create another YAML file with the content we want to change in the configuration.
-If we would like to do this, we can find more information at Wazuh agent role.
+If we want to do this, we can find more information about the Wazuh agent role.

 More details on default configuration variables can be found in the variables references section.

 We can create a similar YAML file or modify the one we already have to adapt it to our configuration.
 We will use the host group of the endpoints where we are going to install the Wazuh agent in the hosts section.
 In this case, it is

 wazuh-agents.
 The hosts file will look like this:

 We will also add the IP address of the Wazuh server to the